Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Normally, the mother will bond strongly with them during this time thanks to the "bonding hormone," oxytocin.
 When that doesn't happen, trouble arises.

-Some dogs may kill their puppies if they feel stressed from not having a quiet secluded place for the litter to live.
+Some dogs may kill their puppies if they feel stressed from not having a quiet, secluded place for the litter to live.
 There may be too many people coming to see the litter or the litter may be too big for the dog to handle.

 The dam's stress levels may cause her to do the unthinkable.
-According to Nicholas Dodman in an article for Petplace, a Rottweiler mother killed her pups after being returned to her from a tail docking.
+According to Nicholas Dodman in an article for Petplace, a Rottweiler mother killed her pups after they were returned to her from a tail docking.
 She may have assumed the puppies had been damaged or contaminated in some way, and therefore, their destruction was a way of putting them ''out of their misery."

 Lack of Recognition

-Problems with Nursing
+Problems With Nursing